ae-business-solutions/DEEP608v5-Day-1/guide/chapter2.md

  We will need a GCP Service Account to give GitHub and Terraform Cloud access to your GCP environment.

 - [ ] Log into your GCP account.
+- [ ] You may need to select your GCP Project from the `Project Picker` at the top of the screen (immediately to the right of the `Google Cloud Platform` logo).
+With the `Project Picker` open, select the `ALL` tab and then click on your Lab Id.
 - [ ] Go to the `IAM & Admin` page (use the hamburger menu at the top left).
 Once there you will see a "devops@" account listed on the IAM tab; this is your service account.
 - [ ] Go to the `Service Accounts` tab.
 - [ ] Click the `...` next to the DevOps account and select `Manage Keys`.